 - Recognize it, label it, let go of it.

 As you practice this more, your boundaries and ability for discernment will improve.
 Your ability to say no in your life will increase.
 It will be easier to have small, little conflicts along the way rather than waiting until something boils over into a larger more risky conflict.
+In my Individual Therapy sessions we will practice this, among other techniques and strategies.

 Be kind to yourselves and to each other.
 We are all in this together.